Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 “Mhmm.”
 Kodiak chittered deep in his chest, hauled him to his feet, and walked the both of them over to Jack to congratulate him.

-Daar got distracted by a small commotion over by the gaming area---probably more Blue Spark Shenanigans---but by the time he’d looked back, Jack and Jeem were already hugging it out.
+Daar got distracted by a small commotion over by the gaming area - probably more Blue Spark Shenanigans - but by the time he’d looked back, Jack and Jeem were already hugging it out.
 Good!
 A lil’ testosterone poisoning weren’t so bad, s’long as everyone made nice.

 There were some sounds shortly after that about concluding the championship.
 Everyone already knew how that would go, but still.
 One never *quite* knew how a fight would go.